HarshDilipGhosalkar/E-certo/README.md

 - [Ganache](https://www.trufflesuite.com/ganache) - Personal blockchain for Ethereum development used to deploy contracts, develop DApps, and run tests.
 #
 ### Interact with the deployed DApp
-- Marketplace DApp requires [Metamask](https://metamask.io/) browser wallet extension to interact with.
+- Ecertify DApp requires [Metamask](https://metamask.io/) browser wallet extension to interact with.
 - Connect metamask browser wallet to Localhost 7545 running a custom RPC like Ganache.
 <!-- - Access Marketplace DApp at [NFT-marketplace]() and start minting your NFTs. -->
 #